-Eligible employees will be entitled to a total of twelve (12) work weeks of leave during a twelve month period for one or more of the following:
+Eligible employees will be entitled to a total of twelve (12) work weeks of leave during a twelvemonth period for one or more of the following:

-- b. because of the placement of a child with the employee for adoption or for foster care or in order to care for the spouse, child, or parent of the employee, if such spouse, child or parent has a serious health condition.
+- a. because of the birth of a child of that employee and in order to care for the child - b. because of the placement of a child with the employee for adoption or for foster care or in order to care for the spouse, child, or parent of the employee, if such spouse, child or parent has a serious health condition.
 Serious health condition is defined by the law as an illness, injury, impairment, or physical or mental condition that involves one of the following: (1) in-patient care in a hospital, hospice, or residential medical care facility or (2) continuing treatment by a health care provider.
 Specific documentation by the health care provider is required. - c. because of a serious health condition that makes the employee unable to perform the functions or the position of such employee. - d. because of any qualifying exigency arising out of the fact that the employee's spouse, son, daughter, or parent is a covered military member on active duty or has been notified of an impending call or order to active duty. - e. to care for a covered service member with a serious injury or illness if the employee is the spouse, son, daughter, parent, or next-of-kin of the service member